Unlucky Numbers in Canada: A Cultural Perspective

 In Canada, the number 13 is considered an unlucky number as it is in many other countries.
 The number 4 is also considered unlucky by some people, especially those of Chinese descent, as the word for “four” sounds similar to the word for “death” in Cantonese and Mandarin.

-See also Unlucky Numbers by Culture: Exploring the Superstitions and Beliefs
+See also Unlucky Numbers in Europe: Myths and Superstitions

 How do these superstitions affect daily life in Canada?